This page is referenced by:

 Here’s an important note: In 2nd-year history courses it is common to read 40 to 60 pages per week.
 In this course we will not assign this much in the first few weeks, but we will increase the reading load as the course progresses.
 See the note about workload expectations that is included in the Introductory Lesson.

 This course will not work if you are not checking its online resources regularly.
 This includes checking this online textbook AND the Sakai Messages tool.
 You should use the Messages tool to write the instructors or other students.
-You are also welcome to visit the instructors regularly during their office hours on campus.
+You are also welcome to "visit" the instructors via Teams; you can find out how to use Teams by going to the Sharepoint through my.brocku.ca.
 You may also call them by telephone.
-To arrange a phone discussion, please send an email to arrange a time.
+To arrange a phone or video discussion, please send an email to arrange a time.

 Note: Before you ask a question about the course, please make sure you try to answer it yourself by reading the syllabus and other course materials carefully.
 The instructors reserve the right to ignore frivolous messages.